Queen Charlotte: A Bridgerton Story

-Queen Charlotte: A Bridgerton Story is an upcoming historical drama limited series created by Shonda Rhimes for Netflix.
-The series is a prequel spin-off of the Netflix series Bridgerton, and will focus on young Queen Charlotte's rise to prominence and power.
-The series will premiere on May 4, 2023, and consists of six episodes.
+Queen Charlotte: A Bridgerton Story is an American historical romance television limited series created by Shonda Rhimes for Netflix.
+The series is a prequel spin-off of the Netflix series Bridgerton.
+The story is loosely based on an alternate history take on the rise of Charlotte of Mecklenburg-Strelitz to prominence and power in the late 18th century.
+The series premiered on May 4, 2023.